-This rate is defaulted to the 'Slow Rate OFFLINE'.
-This value can be changed to a new value, however, the HOLD CHANGES prompt must be set to YES to retain the change.
+This rate is defaulted to three times (3x) the 'Slow Rate ONLINE'.
+This value can be changed to a new value; however, the HOLD CHANGES prompt must be set to YES to retain the change.
 If not, the value will return to the default on the next initialization.